vaclavsvejcar/headroom/doc/microsite/docs/documentation/templates.md

 - `_java_package_name` - Contains package name of the currently processed `Java` source code file.

+### Kotlin Support
+This support includes extracting additional info from processed _Kotlin source code file_ and exposing it using following _dynamic variables_:

+- `_kotlin_package_name` - Contains package name of the currently processed `Kotlin` source code file.

 ### PureScript Support
 This support includes extracting additional info from processed _PureScript source code file_ and exposing it using following _dynamic variables_: